 - PTE-Academic 54, with subscores of Reading 51, Listening 47, Speaking 53, and Writing 56.

 - Letters of Recommendation Three required.
 These are submitted through the application portal by the applicant's recommender.

 - Personal Statement Required.
 This artist's statement of purpose should outline the applicant’s current or previous work as relevant to plans and objectives for advanced study; describe professional goals and how these goals were developed; and state why applicant would like to study in the chosen area of the school.
+500 word maximum.